Higher-order approximate confidence intervals: One parameter

 For a random sample of an exponential distribution with mean $1/\theta$, we have $T(y) = -y$, $A(\theta)=-\log(\theta)$, $U(\theta)=n/\theta - \sum_{i=1}^n y_i,$ $\widehat\theta=n/\sum_{i=1}^n y_i$, $\kappa_2=n / \theta ^2$, $\kappa_3=-2n / \theta^3,$ $\kappa_4=6n /\theta^4$, $ \widehat\theta_\alpha = \widehat\theta(1-u_\alpha/\surd n), $ and $ \widetilde \theta_\alpha = \widehat\theta(1-c_{n,\alpha}/\surd n), $ where $c_{n,\alpha}=u_\alpha - (u_\alpha^2-1)/(3\surd n) + (u_\alpha^3-7u_\alpha)/(36 n).$ A third-order median bias reduced estimator of $\theta$ is $\widetilde \theta_{0.5} = \widehat\theta(1-1/(3n))$.

-Table \ref{tab:exponential} presents approximate 90\%, 95\%, and 99\% confidence intervals for $\theta$ based on samples with mean equal to 1, i.e. the MLE of $\theta$ is $\widehat\theta=1$, for different small sample sizes, namely $n=3, 5, 7.$ The approximate confidence limits considered are the usual Wald-type confidence limits and an adjusted version that replaces $\widehat\theta$ by $\widetilde\theta_{0.5},$ and the confidence limits proposed here.
-Like the usual Wald-type confidence limits, the adjusted version is first-order accurate, while those proposed in this paper are third-order accurate.
+Table \ref{tab:exponential} presents approximate 90\%, 95\%, and 99\% confidence intervals for $\theta$ based on samples with mean equal to 1, i.e. the MLE of $\theta$ is $\widehat\theta=1$, for different small sample sizes, namely $n=3, 5, 7.$ The approximate confidence limits considered are the Wald-type confidence limits (ML), an adjusted version that replaces $\widehat\theta$ by the median bias reduced estimator $\widetilde\theta_{0.5}$ (MBR), the usual score confidence limits that come from the first two terms in the right hand side of (\ref{modifiedscore}) (score), and the confidence limits proposed here (QBR).
+In this case, the ML and score confidence limits coincide.
+Like the ML and score confidence limits, the MBR confidence limits are first-order accurate, while those proposed in this paper are third-order accurate.
+For comparison, the table includes confidence intervals derived from the signed log likelihood ratio statistic ($r$), and its third-order modification ($r^*$); \citet{BARNDORFF1986}.
 The table also gives the exact $1-\alpha$ confidence intervals $[\chi^2_{\alpha/2,2n}/(2\sum_{i=1}^n y_i), \chi^2_{1-\alpha/2,2n}/(2\sum_{i=1}^n y_i)]$, where $\chi^2_{\alpha,n}$ is the $\alpha$-quantile of a chi-squared distribution with $n$ degrees of freedom.
-The figures in Table \ref{tab:exponential} reveal that the third-order approximate confidence limits proposed here are remarkably accurate even in very small samples.
+The figures in Table \ref{tab:exponential} reveal that QBR confidence limits proposed here and those derived from $r^*$ are remarkably accurate even in very small samples.
 They lead to a considerable improvement over both first-order approximate confidence intervals.
-Both Wald-type confidence intervals may even include negative numbers, i.e. values outside the parameter space.
+The ML, score, and MBR confidence intervals may even include negative numbers, i.e. values outside the parameter space.
 Figure \ref{fig:scoreExp} shows plots of the score and modified score functions for illustrative purposes.